Lissy93/git-in/.github/CONTRIBUTING.md

 - Not submit anything which is duplicate content, or very similar to an existing resource
 - Disclose any association you may have to that website
 - Provide a short sentence of justification in your PR, explaining why it should be included

+When adding a repo to `projects` in [`resources.yml`](https://github.com/Lissy93/git-into-open-source/blob/main/resources.yml), the repository you are adding must:
+- Be welcoming to first-time contributors
+- Have clear documentation for development and contributing
+- Be a "useful" project, code-based, with real-world use-cases
+- Be actively maintained
+- Be at least 3 months old
+- Have at least 10 prior contributors
+- Have a minimum of 100 stars or 50 forks

 When submitting additions or changes to the guides in [`guides/`](https://github.com/Lissy93/git-into-open-source/tree/main/guides), you must: